Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Introduction

 To address these issues, we introduce a novel method, \ourmodel{}, comprising two modules.
 The first module tailors small-sized LMs to generate correct reasoning chains (inference module), while the second module takes the reasoning chains as input and faithfully reasons over them to arrive at the correct answer (reasoning module).
 To learn to generate correct reasoning chains, we use the DPO algorithm \citep{rafailov2023direct}, which enables the model to prefer correct reasoning chains over counterfactual ones with implicit feedback.
 Instead of relying on human labeling, we obtain preference data by prompting LLMs to generate correct and counterfactual reasoning chains.
 Second, we train another small-sized LM to improve the causal effect between the reasoning chain and the final answer using a counterfactual and causal preference ranking objective.

-We evaluate \ourmodel on four reasoning tasks (Quarel, StrategyQA, OpenBookQA, QASC) using multiple model backbones of different scales, and demonstrate that \ourmodel achieves an absolute accuracy improvement of $2\%\sim3\%$ over baselines trained with standard supervised fine-tuning or chain-of-thought distilled methods.
-By intervening in reasoning chains, we assess the model's robustness.
-We evaluate the models' ability to change their answers when provided with counterfactual reasoning chains.
-Notably, \ourmodel exhibited significant (+$4.5\%$) improvement in robustness.
-Finally, \ourmodel generalizes better to out-of-distribution test sets, showing a +$2.6\%$ performance improvement over standard supervised fine-tuning.
-We will make our code and data available once the paper is accepted.
+We evaluate \ourmodel on four reasoning tasks (Quarel, StrategyQA, OpenBookQA, QASC) using multiple model backbones of different scales, and demonstrate that \ourmodel achieves an absolute accuracy improvement of $2\%\sim3\%$ over standard supervised fine-tuning or CoT distillation methods.
+We assess robustness by examining how models alter their answers when intervened with counterfactual reasoning chains. \ourmodel exhibits significant (+$4.5\%$) improvement in robustness.
+Finally, \ourmodel generalizes better to out-of-distribution test sets, showing a +$2.6\%$ performance improvement over supervised fine-tuning.
+Our code and data are publicly available\footnote{\url{https://debjitpaul.github.io/reasoningmatter}}.